jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

-* Now we can kill the process.
+* We can kill the process.